 - Holland, Germany and Switzerland - The Grand Tour of Mennonitism and Anabaptism, June 24 - July 9, 2014.
 Price 2345 euro.
-English spoken tour with a focus on the highlights of the Mennonite and Anabaptist heritage in Germany, Switzerland and Holland.
+English spoken tour with a strong focus on the 16th century origin and early history of the Anabaptist and Mennonite movement in Germany, Switzerland and The Netherlands.
 The cities of Worms, Strasbourg, Bern, Zurich, Münster and Amsterdam will be visited.
 A homestay in Detmold with Mennonites from the former Soviet Union will bring you new friendships.
 The day in the Swiss Alps will be a highlight of your tour. read more...

 - Holland and Belgium, July 21 - August 1, 2014.
 English spoken tour in cooperation with Paul Toews, retired Professor of Mennonite History at the Fresno Pacific University, California.
 This Tour gives you an overall knowledge of the Mennonite beginnings in Holland and Belgium with visits of Menno Simons' place of birth in Pingjum and his monument in Witmarsum, Friesland.
 Other features of this tour are the pond of Dirk Willems and the great cities of Amsterdam, Haarlem, Bruges and Ghent. read more...